Atlin/Áa Tlein Téix'i Provincial Park: History

 Atlin is an anglicization of Áa Tlein, the Tlingit word for "big body of water".
 The area has been used by the Taku River Tlingit for many years as attested to by artifacts discovered at nearly 40 excavated archaeological sites in the area.

-It was gold that gave Atlin its reason for existence.
 The gold rush came to Atlin Lake country in 1898 and was one of the richest offshoots of the Klondike Gold Rush.
-By the end of the mining season of 1899 about 5000 people flocked to the region, and Atlin was a busy and important town.
-Although creeks in the present day park must have been prospected, none bore any gold.
+By the end of the mining season of 1899 about 5000 people flocked to the region, and the community of Atlin was a busy and important town.
+Although creeks in the present-day park must have been prospected, none bore any gold.
 Although production was greatest in the early years, the Atlin field still produces today.
 Total placer gold production has exceeded $23 million.

 In the early 1970s, BC Hydro proposed development of a hydroelectric project which included the construction of a tunnel to divert water from Atlin Lake to the Taku River.

 Fearing a potential disruption to the local environment, the provincial government opted to protect Atlin Lake and its surroundings by establishing a provincial park in the area in 1973.